armanojha/ARGUS/README.md

 an evidence graph with temporal reasoning, closed-loop verification, and (from Phase 05 onward) an Obsidian-integrated personal knowledge layer.

-This repository is implemented phase by phase against the plan in `E:\ARGUS_VAULT`. **Project state, architecture decisions, and what's currently implemented live in the vault, not in this README** — read `E:\ARGUS_VAULT\00_CLAUDE_BOOT.md` before making changes.

 ## Status